Saint Gabriel's College

 Saint Gabriel's College (โรงเรียนเซนต์คาเบรียล) is a private Catholic all-boys school in Bangkok, Thailand.
 The school was founded by the Brothers of Saint Gabriel in 1920.

 The school educates students from grade 1 through grade 12 (K–12).
-Admission, especially in first grade, is highly competitive as only approximately 400 students per year are admitted.
+Admission, especially in first grade, is highly competitive as only approximately 416 students per year are admitted.
 Total school enrollment is roughly 5,000 students.
 The school is known for its intensive English program.

 History

-In 1918, after the First World War ended, the demand for schools and education in Bangkok sharply increased.
+In 1918, after the World War I ended, the demand for schools and education in Bangkok sharply increased.
 At that time, the Brothers of Saint Gabriel had established only one school in Bangkok, Assumption College.
 As a response to increasing demand, Brother Martin de Tours proposed opening a new school in Bangkok.
 He accepted a plot of land offered by Father Brozat of the nearby Saint Francis Xavier Church in Samsen as the site for his vision.

 Construction began in 1920, the chief engineer being Mr. Be'quelin.
 The main building was designed entirely by Brother Martin de Tours.
 The building, which cost approximately 100,000 Thai baht, was completed in February 1922.
 Due to the building being painted light red, it has since been referred to as "tuk-daeng" (ตึกแดง) ('the red building').

 In 1920, while construction was still taking place, Bro.
 Martin de Tours and his teaching staff began teaching temporarily at Mr. Berli's house.
 There were 141 students enrolled in the first year.